'Marvel's Spider-Man' PC mod gives players the black symbiote suit

 Whilst this mod was shown off for the PS4 version of the game in 2020, it’s now available to download for PC players – check it out in the video below.

-What makes this take on the suit significant is that we’ll more than likely be seeing Insomniac take a swing at it in next year’s Marvel’s Spider-Man 2.
+What makes this take on the suit significant is that we could be seeing Insomniac take a swing at its own version of it in next year’s Marvel’s Spider-Man 2.
 The sequel is confirmed to include Venom, who gets the symbiote after Spider-Man in the comics, but it also looks like Kraven The Hunter is involved.

 Throughout the trailer an unseen figure says they’ve been looking for an equal, “one who could push me, one who could surprise me, one who could even beat me.
 Yet all I found was disappointment.”